Proserpine (Rossetti)

-Proserpine (also Proserpina or Persephone) is an oil painting on canvas by English artist and poet Dante Gabriel Rossetti, painted in 1874 and now in Tate Britain.
-Rossetti began work on the painting in 1871 and painted at least eight separate versions, the last only completed in 1882, the year of his death.
+Proserpine (also Proserpina or Persephone) is an oil painting on canvas by British Pre-Raphaelite artist and poet Dante Gabriel Rossetti.
+It was made in 1874 and is now in the collection of the Tate Britain.
+Rossetti painted at least eight versions of the same subject from 1871 until 1882, the year of his death.
 Early versions were promised to Charles Augustus Howell.

-The painting discussed in this article is the so-called seventh version commissioned by Frederick Richards Leyland, now at the Tate Gallery, with the very similar final version now at the Birmingham Museum and Art Gallery.
+The painting discussed in this article is the seventh version of Prosperine, which was commissioned by Frederick Richards Leyland.
+This painting is in the Tate Britain, but a very similar version of the subject is in the Birmingham Museum and Art Gallery.

 History

 A version in coloured chalks, dated 1880.

+Rossetti's Proserpine depicts the Roman goddess Proserpina who lives in the underworld during winter.
+In Roman mythology, Proserpina, daughter of Jupiter and Ceres, was carried off to the Underworld (Hades) by Pluto, who married her despite her love for Adonis.
+When Ceres begged Jupiter to return her daughter to the earth, he agreed, on condition that Proserpine had not eaten any fruits in Hades.
+As Proserpine had eaten six pomegranate seeds, it was decreed that she should remain in Hades for six months of the year and be allowed on the earth for the other six.